hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

 - View packaging (and optionally, encryption) logic and access control logic in a source network, and
 - View validation logic in a destination network

 This logic is standard and independent of smart contract, asset, and state, particulars.
 It is already implemented in the Fabric Interoperation Chaincode offered by Weaver.
-Hence. you just need to deploy that chaincode to exercise data sharing from, or to, your application chaincode.
+Hence you just need to deploy that chaincode to exercise data sharing from, or to, your application chaincode.
 Your application chaincode can be oblivious of the Fabric Interoperation Chaincode's workings and of the view request-response protocol.

 #### For Asset Exchange